-Registered Acupuncturists require a minimum education standard for accreditation which is outlined on the CMBA website.
+This contrasts dramatically with Registered Acupuncturists, who require a minimum education standard for accreditation, outlined on the CMBA website.
 It equates to Level 7 of the Australian Qualification Framework – a Bachelor degree.

 During a 4 year, full time Bachelor qualification in Health or Applied Science in Australia, acupuncturists undergo at least 200 hours of supervised clinical training under the scrutiny of experienced practitioners who can provide advice, observe and correct diagnosis and treatment techniques.
 Additionally, we spend at least one semester studying infection control and are rigorously trained in what is known as “clean needle technique”, in accordance with infection control guidelines which cannot possibly be taught during a 16 hour workshop.
 We are taught Western physiology alongside Chinese Medicine theory and spend many hours studying surface anatomy to avoid causing harm to patients.